Akhil-Joshi/Music-Player-Python/README.md

-# Music-Player-Python
+# Music-Players
-Simple Python audio player using pygame and tkinter library.
+In this repo, simple audio players are coded in different programming languages.